ibm-apiconnect/pot/labs/lab2.md

 1. Click on `Host` from the API editor menu.
 Remove `$(catalog.host)` from the Host field.
 We will keep this blank.

-    > ![][troubleshooting]
-    >
-    > The host field will show a red line indicating that the field is required.
+    {% include troubleshooting.html content="The host field will show a red line indicating that the field is required.
 You may ignore this message.
+    " %}

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab5/fin_no_host.png)